 Michael Paris, a Cobb County native, took the Council’s helm in late 2003 and has worked to expand the Council and to spread its mission of promoting balanced and responsible growth throughout the metro region and the state.
 With a degree in real estate from Georgia State University, Michael has more than 45 years of experience in real estate development, brokerage, land-use planning, and association management.
 Michael is involved in numerous community and professional activities.
 His affiliations include the Board of Directors for, the Cobb Chamber of Commerce, the Gwinnett Chamber of Commerce, and the Georgia Chamber of Commerce.
 He is a member of the National Association of Industrial and Office Properties, the Urban Land Institute, an Association Member of the Board of the Atlanta Commercial Board of Realtors, and a graduate of both Leadership Cobb and Regional Leadership Institute.
 Michael and his wife Kim live in Marietta and have two grown children.

-Rebekah Anderson hails from Forsyth, Georgia and received her undergraduate degree from the University of Georgia.
-Her professional experience began in the fine arts industry where she acted as a luxury art dealer with a prominent gallery which allowed her to travel the world.
+Rebekah Anderson hails from Forsyth, Georgia and received her degree from the University of Georgia.
+Her professional experience began in the fine arts industry where she acted as a luxury art dealer with a prominent gallery which allowed her to pursue her passion for travelling the world.
 Transitioning to less travel to begin a family, Rebekah joined the non-profit sector in the way of business development and programs.
 Rebekah has an affinity for business development, public policy, and strategic relationships, which has served her well in her career and established proven track records within her affiliated organizations.
 In her personal life, Rebekah has lived abroad in South Africa, England, and Italy, where she became fluent in Italian.
-Rebekah is a graduate of Leadership Monroe, Class of 2015, a regular blood donor to the American Red Cross, serves on the Communications Committee of the Sandy Springs Conservancy and the Events Committee of Atlanta Angels, and is a member of the 2022 Class of Leadership North Fulton.
+Rebekah is a graduate of the Regional Leadership Institute (2022), Leadership North Fulton (Class of 2022), and Leadership Monroe (Class of 2015).
+She is a Soprano 2 in The Trey Clegg Singers, a regular blood donor to the American Red Cross, and serves on the Communications Committee of the Sandy Springs Conservancy and the Events Committee of Atlanta Angels.
 In her free time, Rebekah enjoys traveling, music, and the arts.
+She resides in East Cobb with her husband and child.

 Joseph Santoro serves as the Director of Policy & Government Affairs for the Council for Quality Growth.
 In his role, he analyzes and interprets local and state policies related to infrastructure planning, legislative initiatives, regulatory issues, land use, transportation, and environmental planning.
 As Director of the policy team, he works with local and state elected officials to promote balanced and responsible growth in metro Atlanta and Georgia.
 Joseph thrives and is most passionate when connecting with new people and working closely with elected officials, member organizations, and other stakeholders to solve challenging policy issues that positively impact his business community.
 Prior to joining the council, he worked as head of external affairs at Georgia Bio to unify and align corporate leaders in all aspects of the organizations programs and policy initiatives.
 He worked with several large committees and working groups to discuss strategy, develop project scopes and objectives, and communicate it effectively to get all corporate leaders onboard to advance the life science industry in Georgia.
 Additionally, Joseph brings over six years of government affairs experience supporting the innovative strategic direction of large-scale policy programs and managing risks while achieving overall company goals with his roles at the Technology Association of Georgia, Metro Atlanta Chamber, and Invest Atlanta.
 Joseph received a Bachelor’s degree in Public Policy at the Georgia Institute of Technology.